Litfire Publishing

-LitFire Publishing is an Atlanta-based provider of a wide range of book self-publishing services, including design, editorial, marketing, etc. Founded in 2008, it started as a publisher of eBooks.
+LitFire Publishing is an Atlanta-based provider of book self-publishing services, including design, editorial, marketing, etc. Founded in 2008, it started as a publisher of eBooks.
+They expanded their services in 2014, wherein they started offering writers the option to self-publish their books.

-Overview

-LitFire Publishing initially started as a publisher of digital books.
-They published over a hundred titles before they expanded their services in 2014, wherein they started offering writers the option to self-publish their books.
 They now help indie authors to self-publish books in physical form (paperback and hardcover) and in digital form (eBook).

 Book publishing and marketing services

 LitFire offers a print-on-demand service for authors who want printed copies of their books.
 For digital publishing, authors are offered services like eBook publishing, eBook conversion, and eBook distribution.

-They sell publishing services for books from various categories like thriller/horror, science fiction/fantasy, religious/inspiration, crime mystery, children's books, historical, poetry, business/personal finance, and self-help/how-to.
-Other book genres that LitFire accepts are autobiography, biography, juvenile fiction, translated work, and western.

-Sponsor a Youth Program

-As part of the Sponsor of a Youth Program, LitFire recently gives young authors the opportunity to have their stories signed by a legitimate publisher.
-Among the many entries, LitFire gave the spot to Barky the Mouse, inspired by 6-year-old kindergartener Carson Stanley.
-The book which tells the story of a mouse and a cheese-stealing monster—and a more profound theme about forgiveness—started off as an e-book and was later sponsored by LitFire Publishing through a book signing event, where copies of the book were donated to the whole class.
+As part of the Sponsor of a Youth Program, LitFire signed Barky the Mouse, inspired by 6-year-old kindergartener Carson Stanley.
+The book started off as an e-book and was later sponsored by LitFire Publishing through a book signing event, where copies of the book were donated to the whole class.

-Concerns

-Writer Beware, a publishing industry watchdog group sponsored by the Science Fiction and Fantasy Writers of America, compares LitFire's sales tactics ("cold call solicitations, hard-sell tactics...expensive publishing packages with silly names, absurdly overpriced 'marketing' services") to the methods employed by the much-criticized Author Solutions, and has said that "at least four of LitFire's 'consultants'...are or were employees of Author Solutions imprints."
-Writer Beware also states that there is no trace of the "over a hundred titles" claimed in Litfire's description.